xiaoxiaojuzi/self-hosted-runner/README.md

           docker tag ${{ env.CACHE_IAMGE_TAG }} $ECR_REGISTRY/$ECR_REPOSITORY:$CACHE_IAMGE_TAG
           docker push $ECR_REGISTRY/$ECR_REPOSITORY:$CACHE_IAMGE_TAG
 ```
-Using IRSA, there are only 2 steps on Github Action config.
+Using IRSA, there are only 2 steps on Github Action workflow.
 Step 1 `Configure AWS credentials` on Using AWS IAM User Access Keys is not needed.
 Of course, we don't need to store the access keys on Github secrets.

 You might curious about what credentials are used without Step `Configr AWS credentials`.
 It is working by IRSA.
 In IRSA, by combining an OpenID Connect (OIDC) identity provider and Kubernetes service account annotations, you can use IAM roles at the pod level.
-The article [Diving into IAM Roles for Service Accounts](https://aws.amazon.com/cn/blogs/containers/diving-into-iam-roles-for-service-accounts/) helps you understand how the various pieces join together and what really happens behind the scene.

-Briefly, in IRSA, before AWS SDK evaluats `GetAuthorizationToken` to get authorization token of ECR registry, AWS SDK will get web identity token credentials by `sts:AssumeRoleWithWebIdentity` API call.
-The `sts:AssumeRoleWithWebIdentity` API call will return temporary security credentials that will be used by `GetAuthorizationToken`.
+In this case, briefly, before AWS SDK evaluats `GetAuthorizationToken` to get authorization token of ECR registry, AWS SDK will call `sts:AssumeRoleWithWebIdentity` API to get temporary security credentials that will be used by `GetAuthorizationToken`.
+The two sub-steps is handled by AWS SDK, and the application developer don't care the how to manage the credentials.

+If you want to know the details, the article [Diving into IAM Roles for Service Accounts](https://aws.amazon.com/cn/blogs/containers/diving-into-iam-roles-for-service-accounts/) helps you understand how the various pieces join together and what really happens behind the scene.
 ![](/assets/images/webidentity.jpg)

-Next, we will focus on how to implement IRSA.
+Next, we will focus on how to enable IRSA.

 Enable IRSA to access AWS resources in [three steps](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html):
 * Create an IAM OIDC provider for the cluster
 * Create an IAM role and associate it to an service account